The Economics of Uncertainty

 Overall, The Economics of Uncertainty is an excellent resource for anyone who wants to learn more about decision-making under uncertainty, whether as a student of economics or as someone looking to make better decisions in their personal or professional life.
 With its engaging style, clear presentation of complex ideas, and practical insights into the psychology of decision-making, this course is sure to be a valuable learning experience for viewers of all levels.

-The Economics of Uncertainty is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on May 29, 2015.
+The Economics of Uncertainty is a series that ran for 1 seasons (24 episodes) between May 29, 2015 and on The Great Courses Signature Collection

 Filter by Source